FIBO-Physical-AI/curriculum_training/notes/Full_Final_Report.md

 ### 3.3 Evaluation protocol

 After training, every policy is evaluated under deterministic action selection (mean of the policy Gaussian, no noise) on each of the eight bins independently.
-For each bin the policy is rolled out for a fixed number of episodes, and the following quantities are recorded:
+For each bin the policy is rolled out for a fixed number of episodes.
+The unit of comparison is the per-bin pair (condition, bin).
+With 8 bins, 3 conditions, and 3 seeds, the sweep produces 72 per-bin evaluation cells in total.
+The following scalar quantities are recorded from each rollout.

 - **Per-bin tracking reward.** The episode-averaged value of $r_{\mathrm{lin}}$ in bin $j$, denoted $R_j$.
 Reported as the mean and standard deviation across the three seeds.
 - **EPTE-SP (Episodic Percentage Tracking Error with Stability Penalty).** Defined by Li et al. (2026, eq.
 8).
 For a single rollout of length $T$ with commanded velocity $v^{\mathrm{cmd}}$ and measured forward velocity $v_x(t)$, the episodic tracking error percentage is the time-averaged absolute relative error, and the stability penalty adds a fixed penalty for any episode that terminates by falling.
 EPTE-SP is reported per bin (mean across seeds and across episodes).
 - **Sampling heatmap.** For each curriculum condition, the matrix $c_j(\mathrm{iter})$ giving the per-bin sampling probability at every PPO iteration is logged during training.
 The heatmap is the visual signature of how each operator allocates compute.
 - **Iterations-to-mastery.** For each (condition, bin) cell, the first PPO iteration at which the smoothed per-bin $R_j$ crosses $\gamma = 0.7$.
-Bins that never cross the threshold within the 6000-iteration budget are recorded as "not mastered."
+Bins that never cross the threshold within the 3000-iteration budget are recorded as "not mastered."
 This is the metric on which Box Adaptive and LP-ACRL are scored against the uniform baseline at sprint commands.

-The unit of comparison is the per-bin pair (condition, bin).
-With 8 bins, 3 conditions, and 3 seeds, the sweep produces 72 per-bin evaluation cells in total.

 ### 3.4 Hyperparameter summary